Daniel Fry

-Daniel William Fry (July 19, 1908 – December 20, 1992) was an American contactee who claimed he had multiple contacts with an alien and took a ride in a remotely piloted alien spacecraft on July 4, 1949.
-He was born in Verdon Township, Minnesota.
+Daniel William Fry (July 19, 1908 – December 20, 1992) was an American contactee of the 1950s who claimed he had multiple contacts with an alien and took a ride in a remotely piloted alien spacecraft.
+Fry was born in Verdon Township, Minnesota.
+He was also the founder of the UFO religion Understanding, Inc., though Fry insisted it was not a religion.